Liquefied natural gas terminal: Storage of LNG

 The LNG flows through the pipelines that connect the loading arms on the jetty to storage tanks.
 Tanks are usually of double wall construction, with the inner tank constructed of low-temperature alloy.
 This is surrounded by insulation to reduce heat gain and an outer tank of conventional steel or pre-stressed reinforced concrete.
 In-ground LNG tanks are also used; these are lined or unlined tanks beneath ground level.
 The low temperature of the LNG freezes the soil and provides effective containment.
 The tank is sealed with an aluminium alloy roof at ground level.
 Historically there have been problems with some unlined tanks with the escape of LNG into fissures, the gradual expansion of extent of the frozen ground, and ice heave which have limited the operational capability of in-ground tanks.
 All piping connected to the LNG tanks, whether above ground or in-ground, are routed through the top of the vessel.
-This mitigates against loss of containment in the event of a piping breach.
+This militates against loss of containment in the event of a piping breach.
 Tanks may be situated within a bund wall to contain the LNG in the event of a rupture of the tank.
 This is usually a steel or concrete wall surrounding the tank to half the tank height.